 Answering Morgan Stanley's application form questions

-The application form for graduate positions at Morgan Stanley include questions designed to test your interest in the position and how qualified you are to carry out the everyday tasks of the job.
+The application form for some of Morgan Stanley's graduate positions includes division-specific questions designed to test your interest in the position and how qualified you are to carry out the everyday tasks of the job.
 You are typically given up to 1,000 characters to write your winning responses.
 Read on for our top tips on how to make every letter count.

 How to approach: The ‘why’ aspect of this question is absolutely crucial.
 A lot of candidates will tail off before concluding, ‘…and that was enjoyable’.
 What you need to do is explain the different aspects, or a single significant aspect of the project, that really made you want to complete the work.